JuanVDW/PCNSE/Content-ID.md

             * Used to allow or deny non-IP protocols can move between zone
             * Include list will allow specified protocols only; Exclude list will allow all but the specified protocols
          * Zone Protection is enabled on a 'per-zone' basis
-         * Only one Profile can be set per zone
+         * Only one profile can be set per zone
-     * DoS Policy & Profiles
+     * DoS Protection Policy & Profiles
          * Provide flexible rules and matching criteria
          * Can be used for specific hosts that are critical or have been hit previously
          * This can be based on match criteria such as Source/Desination zone/interface, IP address, user and services
-         * Policy include:
+         * DoS Protection Policy
-            * Protect:
-""not clear part"""
-Aggregate profile: applies limits to ALL incoming traffic

-Classified Profile: applies limits to a single IP address

-Allow: Permit all packets

-Deny: Drop all packets
+             * Defines match criteria and action

-Added under: Polices > DoS Protection > Add
+             * Added under: Polices > DoS Protection > Add

-Specify match for source/destination/option-protection tabs

-You can specify the aggregate and/or classified profile if Protect is selected

-Example setting is to protect a web server from attacks or floods.
+         * DoS Protection Profiles
+         * Defines flood and max session limits

-Added under: Objects > Security Profiles > DoS Protection > Add
+         * Added under: Objects > Security Profiles > DoS Protection > Add

-This will allow to set the profile options for flood proection.
-Syn, UDP, ICMP, ICMPv6 and Other IP.

-Resource Protection can be set to limit sessions to a host to prevent port depletion or resource (cpu/memory) exhaustion
+         * Actions can be:
+             * Allow: Permit all packets
+             * Deny: Drop all packets
+             * Protect: matching traffic is limit by DoS Protection Profile
+                * Aggregate profile: applies limits to ALL incoming traffic
+                * Classified Profile: applies limits to a single IP address